Accreditation & Assessment

 - The Counseling Department is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

-- The Education Department is accredited by the Council for the Accreditation of Educator Preparation (CAEP, formerly NCATE).
+- The Education Department is accredited by the National Council for Accreditation of Teacher Education (NCATE).

 - The Engineering Program is accredited by the Accreditation Board for Engineering Technology (ABET).